 As countries continue to lock down their borders or restrict transit travellers as the coronavirus crisis escalates, it's becoming increasingly difficult for Australians who are still overseas to return home – and for visitors in Australia to do likewise.

-We've updated this list on 22 April 2020 and will continue to do so periodically, but be mindful that the latest travel information and restrictions can change rapidly, so always contact your airline to confirm things like reservations, flight times or transit arrangements.
+This list is accurate as of 22 April 2020 but of course subject to change, so always contact your airline to confirm things like reservations, flight times or transit arrangements.

 We've included contact details for all airlines listed, but you may also wish to consider a travel agent – just be sure you're aware of any charges or conditions in the event of necessary changes to the booking.
 Even if an airline is able to issue a full refund, some agents may charge their own fees on top to cover for their work and lost commission.